 A simple formula to remember is:

-Payroll is the basis for establishing your work comp premium.
+Payroll is the basis for establishing your workers compensation premium.
 For every $100 of payroll, companies charge a specific rate based on the type of work your employees complete.
-Work comp policies are often issued with estimated payroll figures for the policy period and audited at the end of the period to determine the actual payroll.
+We often issue work comp policies with estimated payroll figures for the policy period, and then audit them at the end of the period to determine the actual payroll.
 The difference between the audited and estimated premium is then billed or returned.

 Payroll is multiplied by the base rate for each classification code in your business.
 Base rates are unique to each state, industry and carrier.
 To determine base rates, carriers in most states, including Missouri, reference an actuarial calculation provided by the National Council on Compensation Insurance, a work comp rating and data collection organization.
 NCCI has more than 600 classification codes for the work in your business to help ensure you pay the appropriate price for your level of risk.